-Roxana is a Postdoctoral Researcher at the University of Oxford’s Programme in Comparative Media Law and Policy, working on Internet regulation, algorithms and knowledge production in the public sphere.
-She is also a Research Associate at the Global Governance Centre, Graduate Institute in Geneva and a non-residential fellow at the Centre for Media, Data and Society, Central European University.
+Roxana was a Postdoctoral Researcher at the University of Oxford’s Programme in Comparative Media Law and Policy, working on Internet regulation, algorithms and knowledge production in the public sphere.
+She was also a Research Associate at the Global Governance Centre, Graduate Institute in Geneva and a non-residential fellow at the Centre for Media, Data and Society, Central European University.
 Until May 2018, she was Programme Manager at the Geneva Internet Platform, a dialogue and capacity building centre for Internet governance and digital policy and was chairing the non-for-profit Internet Society-Switzerland.
 Roxana holds a PhD in International Relations/Political Science from the Graduate Institute of International and Development Studies (Switzerland) and received the Swiss Network of International Studies Award for the Best PhD Thesis in 2017.
 Her interdisciplinary research and publications focus on international governance and global Internet policy-making.

 Roxana Radu.
 Negotiating Internet Governance.
 Oxford: Oxford University Press.
 Forthcoming 2019

 Jean-Marie Chenou, Roxana Radu.
 ‘The <right to be forgotten>: negotiating public and private ordering in the European Union’, Business & Society, 2017.

 Roxana Radu, Nicolo Zingales and Enrico Calandro.
 ‘Crowdsourcing as an emerging form of multistakeholder participation in internet governance’, Policy & Internet, 2015, Vol. 7(3), pp. 362–382.

 Roxana Radu, Jean-Marie Chenou.
 ‘Data control and digital regulatory space(s): towards a new European approach’, Internet Policy Review, 2015, Vol. 4(2).
 DOI: 10.14763/2015.2.370.